 Your teeth and gums affect more than just your mouth.
 Did you know that periodontal disease, a form of gum disease, has been linked to heart conditions?
 Flossing prevents gum disease.
-Those looking to keep their hearts healthy should consider taking extra care of their teeth.
+Those looking to keep their heart healthy should consider taking extra care of their teeth.
 Gingivitis, the earliest stage of gum disease, eventually leads to receding gums and tooth decay.
-New research points to the fact that our oral health is closely linked with our overall health.
+New research points to the fact, that our oral health is closely linked with our overall health.
 Flossing actually lowers your risk of having a heart attack.
-To prevent serious health issues and to keep your gums and heart healthy, flossing is the best bet.
+To prevent serious health issues and to keep your gums and heart healthy, charleswood dentist highly recommends flossing.

 Flossing vs Brushing